This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 - ½ teaspoon salt

-4. Stir the dry ingredients into the butter-sugar mixture with a wooden spoon or large rubber spatula.
-Stir in the oats, candy, and chips.
+- Stir the dry ingredients into the creamed butter mixture on low speed.
+Do not overmix.
+Stir in the oats, candy, and chocolate chips.